-BDC Engineers - 11/08/2022
+BDC Engineers - 11/08/2022 and 18/04/2023

-- comments received advise that SuDS design should be accepted by LLFA and an Operation and Maintenance Plan be required to ensure details on lifetime management and maintenance are acceptable. - note the presence of e public sewer which crosses the site, and applicant should be made aware of potential for unmapped sewers to also exist. - all proposals need to comply with Part H of Building Regs. - developer to be made aware that works should not alter structure or surface of the ground and temporary drainage arrangements should be in place throughout the construction phase to prevent surface water runoff to neighbours and highway.
+- comments received advise that SuDS design should be accepted by LLFA and an Operation and Maintenance Plan be required to ensure details on lifetime management and maintenance are acceptable. - note the presence of e public sewer which crosses the site, and applicant should be made aware of potential for unmapped sewers to also exist. - all proposals need to comply with Part H of Building Regs. - developer to be made aware that works should not alter structure or surface of the ground and temporary drainage arrangements should be in place throughout the construction phase to prevent surface water runoff to neighbours and highway. - no further comments to make on amended scheme.